1982 Corvette Fuel System

 If this test does not help, you may need to replace your fuel pressure regulator/compensator.

 If the fuel pressure readings are satisfactory, the next step is to see if the injectors are opening.
 The easiest way to do this is put a stethoscope (or long screwdriver) on the injector, and have someone crank the car while you listen for a slight "click click".
 The light clicking sound is the injector opening and closing.

-If the car has sat for several years, it may be necessary to rebuild the throttle bodies.
-Rebuild kits are available, and similar to rebuilding a carburetor, it's basically disassembly, cleaning, and reassembly.
+If the car has sat for several years, it may be worthwhile to disassemble, clean, and reassemble the throttle bodies.
+You'll want to install new gaskets when reassembling.
+Rebuild kits are still available.